davidgavrilut/.NET-Core-Book-Project/README.md

 It is public on Azure and can be accessed at: https://bestbook.azurewebsites.net/

-- Some functionalities are still in testing (Facebook login following Azure deploy)
+Some functionalities are still in testing (Facebook login following Azure deploy) Unit testing will also be implemented, plus some other functionalities

 You can log in with the following demo user (no admin rights):
 Email: test@email.com